Opteo/google-ads-api/README.md

   },
 });

-// Pages of rows are streamed in, each with a max size of 10k for await (const rows of stream) {
+// Rows are streamed in one by one for await (const row of stream) {
     // Break the loop to stop streaming if(someLogic) {
         break